On the Smallest Size of Internal Collage Systems: Introduction

 While $\cgen(T) \le \cint(T)$ is obvious, it is unknown how large $\cint(T)$ is compared to $\cgen(T)$.
 In this paper, we prove that $\cint(T) = \Theta(\cgen(T))$ by showing that any collage system of size $m$ can be transformed into an internal collage system of size $O(m)$ in $O(m^2)$ time.
 Thanks to this result, we can focus on internal collage systems to study the asymptotic behavior of $\cgen(T)$.
 As a direct application, we get $b(T) = O(\cgen(T))$, which answers an open question posed in~\cite{2021NavarroOP_ApproxRatioOfOrderParsin}.

 Kawamoto et al.~\cite{2024KawamotoIKB_HardnOfSmallRlslpAnd_DCC} obtained a hardness result for computing $\cgen(T)$.
 We just remark that exactly the same proof works to get the following result for $\cint(T)$ because truncation rules are not used to solve the reduced problem, and therefore, there are no difference between $\cgen(T)$ and $\cint(T)$ in the reduction. \begin{theorem} The problem of computing $\cint(T)$ for a given string $T$ is NP-hard. \end{theorem} In this paper, we give a MAX-SAT formulation to compute $\cint(T)$ for a given $T$, extending the previous approaches for SLPs~\cite{2022BannaiGIKKN_ComputNpHardRepetMeasur_ESA} and RLSLPs~\cite{2024KawamotoIKB_HardnOfSmallRlslpAnd_DCC}.
-Since we now know that $\cint(T) = \Theta(\cgen(T))$, this provides a tool to study the behavior of both $\cint(T)$ and $\cgen(T)$ through computing exact values of $\cint(T)$ for concrete strings (even though it runs in a realistic time only for short strings).
+Since we now know that $\cint(T) = \Theta(\cgen(T))$, this provides a tool to study the behavior of both $\cint(T)$ and $\cgen(T)$ through computing exact values of $\cint(T)$ for concrete strings (although we may be able to process only short strings in a realistic time).